louparker/random-music-quiz/testing.md

 ![screenshot of highscores page html validator](https://github.com/louparker/random-music-quiz/blob/main/assets/images/readme%20images/validator%20testing/highscores%20html%20validator.png)

 #### Jigsaw CSS Validator
 Code passed through without any errors.
-A warning regarding imported stylesheets was included but no action was taken toward this warning as the imported stylesheet is from a trusted & well known source.
-There was also a warning regarding webkit prefixes on some animations I used from a specific site.
+A warning regarding imported stylesheets was included but no action was taken toward this warning as the imported stylesheet is from a trusted & well-known source.
+There was also a warning regarding WebKit prefixes on some animations I used from a specific site.
 No immediate action was taken but a note was made to see if the specified prefixes are necessary or can be updated.

 APP.CSS
 ![screenshot of index page css validator](https://github.com/louparker/random-music-quiz/blob/main/assets/images/readme%20images/validator%20testing/app%20css%20validator.png)